It’s not your fault your minimum viable product sucks. Not entirely, anyway.

 This can be a smart strategy.
 But for it to work, you must have an accurate and complete understanding of what constitutes a minimum viable product, or MVP.

 If you misinterpret the MVP’s true meaning, you risk introducing users to a product that is just short (and sometimes way short) of their expectations.
 Worse, if you underwhelm or disappoint this early group of users, in many cases they won’t give your product another chance.

 Often the misinterpretation comes down to neglecting to include one key ingredient that belongs in every version of your product—even your MVP.
-We’ll discuss that key ingredient below.
+We’ll discuss the key ingredient below.

 First, let’s define the term.
 According to Wikipedia, a minimum viable product is “a product with just enough features to satisfy early customers, and to provide feedback for future development.”

 The way this often plays itself out is that the product team reviews the major epics and features on the product roadmap.
 If the team had originally prioritized seven epics as constituting a strategically cohesive and viable product, the product manager identifies, say, three of these epics to pursue her minimum viable product.

 But by simply selecting a portion of the functionality on the roadmap to include in what it calls its minimum viable product, this team risks going to market with a product that isn’t truly an MVP at all.